project-tenjin/backend/README.md

 The output will be

 ```
-Getting env variables for app tenjin-backend in org tenjin / space development as ...
+Getting env variables for app tenjin-backend in org tenjin / space production as ...
 ...
 snip
 ...